SenseNet/docs.sensenet.com/content/tutorials/install/04-install-from-scratch.md

 The following is an appSettings example that contains the connection string and IdentityServer url as the authority.
 These are the two values required by this example app.

+Please fill the connections string with your own that points to the database you created during [database installation](/041-database-installation).

+Setting the authority is not necessary if you are using the temporary auth code above that sets the admin as the current user.

 ```json
 {
   "ConnectionStrings": {